-If your undergraduate (i.e. bachelor) degree is in an area of Bible or ministry, or is from a Christian school and included courses in Bible or ministry, you will have the option of bringing in up to 10 credits toward this degree through transcripts from other schools or documented life experience.
+If your undergraduate (i.e. bachelor) degree is in an area of Bible or ministry, or is from a Christian school and included courses in Bible or ministry, and you have additional transcript credits which are not part of your bachelor’s degree, you will have the option of bringing in up to 10 credits toward your master’s degree through transcripts from other schools or documented life experience.
 If your undergraduate degree is in a field unrelated to spiritual knowledge, all 40 credits must be earned from CLU.

 After you take REN503 Communion with God, you will be allowed to follow the leading of the Holy Spirit in choosing the courses you take for your degree, since He knows better than we do what knowledge and skills you will need to fulfill the plans He has for you.

 Degrees offered at Christian Leadership University:

 - M.B.S.
 Master of Biblical Studies

 - M.C.E.
 Master of Christian Entrepreneurship